dcdpr/did-btc1/chapters/CRUD-Operations.md

 by first constructing the `intermediateDocumentRepresentation` and verifying the hash of this document matches the bytes encoded within the `identifier`.
-The algorithm takes in a **did:btc1** `identifier`, `identifierComponents` and a `initialDocument`.
+The algorithm takes in a **did:btc1** `identifier`, `identifierComponents` and an `initialDocument`.
 The algorithm returns the `initialDocument` if validated, otherwise it throws an error.

 1. Set `intermediateDocumentRepresentation` to a copy of the `initialDocument`.